-The General Priesthood meeting will be held in the tabernacle on Friday. light, commencing at 7 o'clock.
+The General Priesthood meeting will be held in the tabernacle on Friday night, commencing at 7 o'clock.

-The special Priesthood meeting usually held on the day after conference consisting of the General Authorities.
-Stake Presidents and Bishoprics, High Councilors, Patriarchs, Presidents of temples and Presidents of missions, will be held in the Asembly hall on Saturday, the Sth, commencing at 10 o'clock a. m.
-The members of the General Boards of the Sunday School Union and Y. M. M. I. Association are also invited to this meeting.
+The special Priesthood meeting usually held on the day after conference consisting of the General Authorities, Stake Presidents and Bishoprics, High Councilors, Patriarchs, Presidents of temples and Presidents of missions, will be held in the Asembly hall on Saturday, the Sth, commencing at 10 o'clock a. m.
+The members of the General on the generosity of the public for their Boards of the Sunday School Union and Y. M. M. I. Association are also invited to this meeting.